-id control is recognized by Silk4NET as the generic class om control support of Silk4NET has the following advantages: Better object recognition because the custom control class name can be used in a locator.
+Suppose that a custom grid control is recognized by Silk4NET as the generic class Control.
+Using the custom control support of Silk4NET has the following advantages: Better object recognition because the custom control class name can be used in a locator.
 Many objects might be recognized as Control.
 The locator requires an index to identify the specific object.
 For example, the object might be identified by the locator //Control[13].
 When you create a custom class for this control, for example the class UltraGrid, you can use the locator //UltraGrid.
 By creating the custom class, you do not require the high index, which would be a fragile object identifier if the application under test changed.
 You can When you are using custom classes, you can implement encapsulate the behavior for getting the contents reusable of a grid into a method by adding the following playback code to your custom class, which is the class that actions for the control in scripts.